games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 > **Lemma:**
 Any polynomially ambiguous weighted automaton is equivalent to a union of chained loops.

 We skip the proof of this lemma.
+The crux is that in a polynomially ambiguous automaton there cannot be two nested loops.
+Hence an automaton is the union of all the chained loops it contains.

 Two chained loops can be concatenated and this forms another chained loop.
 This way, a chained loop can be seen as a concatenation of one-state automata.